nuzulul/kv-storage/README.md

 ```javascript
 await put(key:string,value:string)
 ```
-The put() method returns a Promise that you should await on to verify a successful update which resolves with a boolean :
+The put() method returns a Promise that you should await on to verify a successful update which resolves with:
 * true = Update successful
 * false = Update failed
 ### Read key-value pairs